 Frankfort’s Street Department is responsible for providing a safe transportation system, clean environment and improving the condition of the community’s alleyways.
 In addition, we are proud to provide the following menu of comprehensive services to enhance the overall cleanliness and maintenance of the City.

-In the spring of 2013, the City purchased a road grader to tackle our gravel alleys and Mayor McBarnes and the Street Department continue to declare “war on alleys,” systematically grading every alleyway in the City.
+Frankfort Street Department continues to declare “war on alleys,” systematically grading every alleyway in the City.
 We always will contend with alley potholes.
-With our own grader, our plan now is being able to maintain our alleys on a regular monthly basis, year round.
+With our own grader, our plan now is being able to maintain our alleys on a regular basis, year-round.
 Everyone’s patience in this matter has been most appreciated.
 Our goal is to get all of our alleys looking good again and to keep them that way.

 There are some things we can do together to help maintain our alleys: